CIS565-Fall-2022/Project2-Stream-Compaction/INSTRUCTION.md

 In `stream_compaction/cpu.cu`, implement:

 * `StreamCompaction::CPU::scan`: compute an exclusive prefix sum.
+For performance comparison, this is supposed to be a simple `for` loop.
+But for better understanding before starting moving to GPU, you can simulate the GPU scan in this function first.
 * `StreamCompaction::CPU::compactWithoutScan`: stream compaction without using
   the `scan` function.
 * `StreamCompaction::CPU::compactWithScan`: stream compaction using the `scan`